 Step 8: Submit the printed form to the nearest Indian mission

-Application form, complete in all respects, along with all relevant enclosures and requisite fee may be submitted to the Indian Mission/Post/Office in whose jurisdiction the applicant is ordinarily residing irrespective of the fact whether the same Indian Mission/Post/Office has issued the original OCI documents or not.
+The application, along with all necessary enclosures and the requisite fee, should be submitted to the Indian Mission/Post/Office within the jurisdiction of your usual residence.
+It is not dependent on whether the same Indian Mission/Post/Office issued the original OCI documents.

-A person who has not attained the age of 18 years is considered a minor.
-In the case of a minor who cannot sign, his/her left thumb impression may be placed in the signature box.
-Parents should not sign on the behalf of the children.
+Minors: If the applicant is below 18 years of age, they are considered a minor.
+In the case of minors who cannot sign, their left thumb impression should be placed in the designated signature box.
+It’s important to note that parents should not sign on behalf of their children.

-The signature/Thumb impression should be confined to the prescribed box.
+Signature: The signature/thumb impression should be confined to the prescribed box.
 In the case of minor applicants, parents should NOT sign in the box.

-The photograph to be affixed to the application should be a square shape of size not less than 51*51mm (with 80% coverage of the face).
-It should have a plain light colour background (not white).
+Photograph Requirements: The photograph to be affixed to the application should be square-shaped, with dimensions of no less than 51x51mm and covering 80% of the face.
+Additionally, the background should be of a plain light colour (not white).

-If there are any objections while processing the applications, the same will be displayed on the Online Status Enquiry.
-Please follow the instructions and send requisite documents to the Indian Mission/ Office where you have applied quoting the File (or Acknowledgement) Number.
+Objections: In the event of objections arising during the application processing, these will be displayed on the Online Status Enquiry.
+Applicants should follow the provided instructions and send the necessary documents to the Indian Mission/Office where they submitted their application, referencing the File (or Acknowledgement) Number.

-After successful registration, a copy of Part A and Part B with an online registration number will be printed.
-Application form on Parts A and B, complete in all respects, along with all relevant enclosures may be submitted to the appropriate office.
+After a successful registration, a copy of both Part A and Part B with an online registration number will be generated.
+This application form, complete in all respects and accompanied by all relevant enclosures, should be submitted to the appropriate office for further processing.

-Documents Needs For PIO Card to OCI Card Conversion
+Documents Needed For PIO Card to OCI Card Conversion

-In case of applications for registration as an OCI Cardholder in lieu of a PIO card, only copies of the following documents are to be attached:
+For individuals applying to become an OCI cardholder in place of their existing PIO card, the following documents need to be attached:

 - Valid passport of the applicant